 #7-19, Lydia’s Ohio Star.
 Logan County Quilt Trails is happy to have the 19th quilt block, Lydia’s Ohio Star, to go up on a barn at 480 N. Wilson in Ratcliff, AR.
 Lydia Hughey designed and painted this block.
 She tells how her grandparents had a home and farm on Mt.
 Magazine about 17 miles south of Paris, Arkansas.
 Times were hard back then and you had to provide for your family with what you had.
 She can remember seeing old quilts made from old feed sacks.
 Most of the feed sacks had a print or design on them.
 The Quilts seemed to be faded and very worn.
 They were made for necessity to keep everyone in the family warm on the cold winter nights.
 Her grandmother and sisters all quilted.
 They made a lot of their quilts from old clothing that was too worn out to wear.
 It was always meaningful to look at the scraps in those quilts and remember the clothing those scraps came from, now most all quilts are made from new bought fabric.
 Each generation of quilts is unique to the times, but Lydia says she loves the old quilts because of the stories that each little piece of fabric could tell and how the small pieces are the ties that bind a family together.
 Lydia is retired from Wal-Mart after 24 years as an associate.
 She and her husband Roger have been married for 45 years and lived in Ratcliff most of that time.
 They have two children, a son and daughter.
 Roger currently is the Mayor of Ratcliff.
 They invite you to visit the Arkansas Quilt Trails especially Logan County Quilt Trail and visit the small town of Ratcliff.

 #7-20, Gateway to Mt.
-Magazine, is at 25 West Walnut, Paris.
+Magazine, is at 100 North Expressway, Paris.
 When Dottie Neumeier, Logan County Coordinator, approached me, Mary Sullivan, about being a part of this Arkansas adventure that would bring one more attraction to not only our downtown but the northside of Logan County, my wheels got to turning.
 The ideas have been and will be brought to life with the help of Callie Bauer-Smith, Tommy Melton, Valorie Cripps and Jason Cauthron through prepping boards, borrowing projectors and computers, designing patterns, painting, weather sealing, and displaying the quilt squares.
-Our first quilt square titled “Gateway to Mtn.
+The City of Paris employees’ first quilt square titled “Gateway to Mt.
 Magazine” showcases our beautiful courthouse.
 The red brick courthouse, Georgian style, has many classical features with the most impressive being the white-columned porticos that stand at three of the four sides and the newly renovated clock tower that is one level high, with clock faces on all four sides.
 The courtroom takes up the north side of the building, the sole side that does not have an entrance or porticos but sets a beautiful scene for our Christmas tree/light display and Santa visits.
-The impressive size is the pride of Paris and serves as a backdrop for many of our community events.
-Located downtown in the heart of our city, its year around beauty has been captured in paintings, pictures, and quilts.
+The impressive size is the pride of Paris and serves as a backdrop for many of our community events .
+Located downtown in the heart of our city at 25 West Walnut St., its year around beauty has been captured in paintings, pictures, and quilts.

 #7-22 Vintage Bow-Tie is located at 1175 Old Airport Rd, Paris AR.
 Any “gearhead” or “car guy” will get the connection between the “Bow-Tie” block and the old Chevy “Bow-Tie” appliqued in the center.
 This block is located on the shop building of Nick Neumeier, a local “dyed in the wool” vintage “bow-tie” fan.
 The yellow and blue colors are similar to the original Chevy emblem colors.
 Nick has driven, collected, rebuilt, sold, re-stored old Chevy trucks since his teenage years.
 So you can see why it is fitting to hang this block on his shop building, that houses his own old ’54 Chevy truck “In the works” stage.
 After a career in the military, “you guessed it, in the motor, pool”, Nick is currently employed at a local automotive parts store-“can you believe that!
 In his spare time he hangs out at a local vintage car-hotrod shop where you guessed it –he still works on old Chevys.
 This block was given to Nick by his parents Dottie and Raymond Neumeier on his 55 birthday (which was also the day he had his first grandchild lil Miss Averi Neumeier.
 I’m sure she will grow up learning to love old Chevys!)
 Raymond designed and painted the block.
 Dottie is the Logan County Quilt Trail Coordinator for the Arkansas Quilt Trails.